Earn Rewards: get credit toward future purchases from each order. + Refer friends to earn more! Get Details!

 These are the basic instructions for inserting The Keeper Cup, The Moon Cup, Lunette, and The DivaCup, but there are many other troubleshooting tips if you scroll down in the FAQs.

 Q.How do I remove the menstrual cup?

-While sitting on the toilet, grasp the pull-tab firmly so the tips of your fingers pinch the base of the cup.
+While sitting on the toilet, bear down and grasp the pull-tab firmly so the tips of your fingers pinch the base of the cup.
 This action will allow air to enter around the cup, releasing the suction and helping with removal.
 Ease the cup gently forward and downward, supporting the bottom of the cup with your fingertips to prevent spilling.
 Empty and rinse, then simply reinsert.
 It's easy with a little practice.